Codrul/Gym-Data-Tracker/readme.md

 >
 > A key advantage of this testing strategy is its portability.
 I can run the tests locally with the same environment variables that CI/CD pipelines use.
 This consistency reduces debugging overhead and ensures that the pipeline behaves predictably in every scenario.
 >
+>> ## Chapter 6: _Airflow, DAGs and Docker Containers_
+>
+> Now I had to choose how I would orchestrate this pipeline so that I do not have to manually refresh my database all
+> the time.
+> I decided to go with Airflow as it is the industry standard and I used it before.
+The problem was that I am a Windows
+> user and Airflow is not compatible with this OS.
+I pondered about whether to install Airflow on WSL or to have it inside
+> of a Docker container.
+For simplicity I could have used it in WSL, but I wanted to practice managing Docker containers
+> so for the sake of some DevOps work and some little networking I went with Airflow on a Docker container.
+>
+ > Once I knew Airflow was the way to go, I had to figure out how to actually set up my DAGs so that I didn’t have
+> to keep running things by hand.
+I started simple — my first DAG was just about refreshing the database.
+Normally
+> I’d connect to Postgres and run stored procedures myself, but with Airflow I could use the PostgresOperator
+> and let it do the job for me on a schedule.
+It felt pretty cool watching it happen automatically the first time.
+>
+> After that, I wanted to deal with Power BI.
+I didn’t want my reports showing old data while the database was
+> already updated.
+So I built another DAG that kicks in right after the database DAG finishes.
+That DAG calls
+> the Power BI REST API and tells it to refresh the dataset.
+This way, Power BI only refreshes when the data
+> is actually ready — no more guessing or waiting.
+>
+> > ## Chapter 7: _Power BI, analytics and reports_
+> **this is currently in progress**